Logo preload

 We even had a chance to take an excursion about 130km south of Tunis to the towns of Zaghouan and El Fahs.
 In Zaghouan we saw Le Temple Des Eaux, a Roman water temple, and the source of the famed aqueduct that once delivered water northward to ancient Carthage.
 One of the conference surveyors even brought his laser scanner to image the water temple for historic preservation purposes (he’s a contributor to the Zamani Project, a mission to map and preserve African cultural heritage sites).
 After that we also visited the Roman ruins of Thuburbo Majus, a fascinating and well-preserved ruin.
 Here we took some photos and collected tons of data with Fulcrum.

-All in all, it was an interesting opportunity to learn where the region is headed with spatial tools, and to see such positivity about bringing new technologies into the mix to enable better governance, decision-making, and data sharing within organizations.
-Thank you to our friends at the German Geoconsultants Group for the invitation to the event, and the opportunity to showcase new directions in fieldwork management with Fulcrum.
+All in all, the event provided a great opportunity to learn where the region is heading with spatial tools.
+It was exciting to see such positivity about adopting new technologies to improve governance, decision-making, and data sharing.
+Thank you to our friends at the German Geoconsultants Group for inviting us and allowing us to showcase Fulcrum’s innovations in fieldwork management.